 - Use filters to reach the targeted audience

-- Know the number of leads that you are getting via advertising with conversion tracking.
+- Know the number of leads you are getting via advertising with conversion tracking.

 As the world is blessed with alternatives like many project and task management tools that serve as Wrike alternatives, Linkedin Sponsor your content also has an alternative, Linkedin Ads Campaigns.
-Using this, you can raise awareness, build relationships, and you can also drive more leads.
+You can raise awareness, build relationships, and drive more leads using this.

 - Find new hires and opportunities:

-As there are millions of professionals on LinkedIn, you can find your desired employee here.
+As millions of professionals on LinkedIn, you can find your desired employee here.

-You can also search and filter the results by criteria such as industry, location, company, language, former companies, nonprofit interests, school, and degree of connection.
+You can also search and filter the results by industry, location, company, language, former companies, nonprofit interests, school, and degree of connection.

 After finding the desired candidates, you can connect with them, and if they accept your connection, you can have a conversation; if all goes right, they will come for the interview and get hired.

-Shyamal is the Founder of SmartTask, an online work management tool helping teams be more productive by having clarity on who’s doing what by when.
+Shyamal is the Founder of SmartTask, an online work management tool helping teams be more productive by clarifying who’s doing what by when.
 Has a penchant for researching and sharing strategies that could benefit a team’s productivity.